LibrariesHacked/libraries-at-home/static/media/data.e34f2471.md

 ### ONS data

-Library authorities in the UK were listed with the use of open data from the Office for National Statistics (ONS).
+Library authorities in the UK were compiled with the use of open data from the Office for National Statistics (ONS).

 | Dataset name | Licence | Attribution |
 | ------------ | ------- | ----------- |